jpederson/jpederson.github.io/_posts/2014-5-16-the-case-for-no-database.md

 layout: post
 categories: Code
 title: The Case for No Database
-subtitle: Why you shouldn't overcomplicate your website.
+subtitle: "Why you shouldn't overcomplicate your website."
 photo: /img/boards.jpg
 author: James Pederson
+published: true
 ---

 Every web creator or project manager has been there.
 You need a site that's bigger than a few pages and it's time to *get a CMS*.
 Uh oh.
 Now is when most developers bust out their favorite database-driven content management system - but it doesn't have to be that way.